akpw/batch-mp-tools/README.md

     2 files, 4 folders
     Total size: 15.2MB
 ````
+From a brief glance, looks OK and the tags seem to be preserved as well.
+As a default behaviour, BMFP also backed up the original file and replace it with the converted one.

 I will follow up with more examples and common use-cases in future blogs.